awanmbandi/realworld-microservice-project/README.md

 **Note to Googlers (Google employees):** Please fill out the form at [go/microservices-demo](http://go/microservices-demo).

-## Congratulations, Your Deployment Was Successful
+## Congratulations Your Deployment Was Successful

 | Home Page                                                                                                         | Checkout Page                                                                                                    |
 | ----------------------------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------ |